manishanand0207/Spotify-playlist-with-Terraform/README.md

 # Spotify-playlist-with-Terraform
-Terraform data source is used to search Spotify for an artist and use that data to build a playlist. https://developer.hashicorp.com/terraform/tutorials/community-providers/spotify-playlist
+Terraform data source is used to search Spotify for an artist and use that data to build a playlist.
+You can refer to the below document for more details. https://developer.hashicorp.com/terraform/tutorials/community-providers/spotify-playlist

 Terraform registry for data source, i.e; to like search tracks for playlists reference